-How is the ArcGIS Platform affected?
+How are ArcGIS software products affected?

 Am I affected by the move to TLS 1.2?

-TLS is part of the low-level internet security infrastructure and is generally transparent until an organization enforces higher levels of network security – usually by disabling the older vulnerable versions of TLS and SSL.
+TLS is part of the low-level internet security infrastructure and is generally transparent until an organization enforces higher levels of network security – usually by disabling the older, vulnerable versions of TLS and SSL.
 Current IT best practice is to begin moving to TLS 1.2 for better network transport security.
 How might you be affected?

 - Is your organization raising their network security requirements to require TLS 1.2 or higher and disabling older TLS and SSL versions?
 If they are, you will need to ensure your software and operating system environments are updated to support your new internal IT requirements by supporting TLS 1.2.